Department of Anthropology

 B.A.
 Race, Class, and Environmental Politics, Fairhaven College, Western Washington University, 2000

-Assistant Professor of the Practice in Anthropology, Vanderbilt University, 2017-present
+Assistant Professor of the Practice in Anthropology, Vanderbilt University, 2017-2021

 Postdoctoral Fellow, Anthropology Department, Vanderbilt University, 2014-2016

-The Divine Institution: The Racial Politics of White Evangelicalism’s Focus on the Family.
-Rutgers University Press (under contract).
+The Divine Institution: White Evangelicalism’s Politics of the Family.
+Rutgers University Press (March 2021).

 Beyond Populism: Angry Politics and the Twilight of Neoliberalism, edited with Jeff Maskovsky, West Virginia University Press, 2020.